Lituhana/WEB-PROJECT-for-BEATLES-ONE/README.md

 ## 🤖 AI Collaboration

-The JS logic and specific CSS optimisations were developed with AI assistance.
+The JS logic and specific CSS optimisations were developed with AI assistance (Claude - Sonnet 4.6).
 I managed the technical requirements and architecture while independently designing the HTML structure and layout.

 --------------------------------------------------------------------------------------------------------------------------